 I have an active DoD security clearance and some SCI compartment tickets.

-I first received a security clearance to work on NASA’s Manned Orbital Laboratory because “.”
+I first received a security clearance to help design the hardware for NASA’s Manned Orbital Laboratory because “.”

 That includes my time on the CS and ECE faculties at CMU.
 It is not unusual for academic research to be funded by military entities, especially DARPA and the military branch agencies such as the Air Force Office of Scientific Research, the Army Research Organization, and many others.
 But it was (and remains) uncommon for a faculty member at CMU or any other university to have a security clearance.